First up - PANAMA is now cashless

 Got questions about your cashless credit?
 Please contact firstname.lastname@example.org

 2. It’s over.
 We’ve broken up with single-use cups.

 Our patrons have always been amazing at keeping our site pristine and leaving no litter behind (you even made the news - remember), but the real challenge is in actually making less waste to start with.

 With this in mind, we've made the move to reusable cups.
-So, when you head to one of our bars instead of being handed a single use bio-cup, you'll get a reusable plastic glass.
-There'll be a $5 deposit which you can get back whenever you return the cup.
+This will be a third year doing so.
+When you head to one of our bars you'll get a reusable plastic glass.

 3. Safe Spaces.